yuanshi1/yuanshi1.github.io/_pages/about.md

   - /about.html
 ---

-I am a rising fifth-year PhD student at MIT Operations Research Center advised by Prof. [Karen Zheng](https://mitmgmtfaculty.mit.edu/yanchong/) and previously by Prof. [Joann de Zegher](https://mitsloan.mit.edu/staff/directory/joann-de-zegher).
+I am a fifth-year PhD student at MIT Operations Research Center advised by Prof. [Karen Zheng](https://mitmgmtfaculty.mit.edu/yanchong/) and previously by Prof. [Joann de Zegher](https://mitsloan.mit.edu/staff/directory/joann-de-zegher).

 My work brings together theory, analytics, and fieldwork to tackle complex challenges for social good.
 I believe in choosing the right tool for the problem: depending on the context, I build theoretical models, develop data-driven decision tools, or run experiments in the field.
 At the core, I’m passionate about understanding real-world decision-making and designing scalable solutions that drive meaningful impact.
 Current projects include (i) improving livelihoods and sustainability in smallholder supply chains, and (ii) optimizing nonprofit operations.